peterjwest/prototype-project-b/README.md

 }
 ```

-You can also use the utility with CommonJS and without JSX support:
+You can also use the utility with CommonJS and/or without JSX support:

 <!-- snippet: cjs -->
 ```js